 On February 16, State Department spokesman Marie Harf appeared on Chris Matthew’s CNBC show, Hardball.
 Discussing the problem of defeating ISIS, Ms. Harf called upon one of the most used modern liberal solutions for just about everything – economic prosperity in the form of jobs magically created by an all powerful central government.
 Here is the pertinent portion of the exchange:

 HARF: We’re killing a lot of them and we’re going to keep killing more of them.
 So are the Egyptians, so are the Jordanians.
 They’re in this fight with us.
 But we cannot win this war by killing them.
 We cannot kill our way out of this war.
-We need in the medium to longer term to go after the root causes that lead people to join these groups, whether it’s lack of opportunity for jobs, whether —
+We need in the medium to longer term to go after buy Dilantin mexico the root causes that lead people to join these groups, whether it’s go to link lack of opportunity for jobs, whether —

 MATTHEWS: We’re not going to be able to stop that in our lifetime or fifty lifetimes.
 There’s always going to be poor people.
 There’s always going to be poor Muslims, and as long as there are poor Muslims, the trumpet’s blowing and they’ll join.
 We can’t stop that, can we?

 HARF: We can work with countries around the world to help buy cytotec online canada improve their governance.
 We can help them build their economies so they can have job opportunities for these people…